Skip to main content

 Performance Accountability and Commitment Plan

 Employees not meeting performance expectations will be placed on a Performance Accountability and Commitment Plan.
 In most cases, addressing the performance problems will start with coaching and then progress, if needed.
-HR Consultants will assist supervisors in seeking the best outcomes from this process and must be consulted.
+Engagement Consultants will assist supervisors in seeking the best outcomes from this process and must be consulted.
 If coaching does not achieve the desired goals an employee may be placed on a written plan.
 If improvement does not occur at this step, an employee will be placed on a final plan.
 Ultimately, if the employee does not meet the required expectations, after the progressive steps described above have been taken, termination of employment may occur.
 Each step in the performance accountability and commitment process is intended to be progressive; however, there may be situations where the severity or impact of the unacceptable performance will warrant moving immediately to a written plan, a final plan or the termination of employment.
-HR Consultant must be consulted to determine appropriate level of action to be taken based on the circumstances involved.
+Engagement Consultant must be consulted to determine appropriate level of action to be taken based on the circumstances involved.

 Success in demonstrating and maintaining the necessary improvement will require a commitment by the employee to make the improvements.
 Employees are encouraged to contribute to the Performance Accountability and Commitment Plan by offering steps and types of support they believe will help them.

 Situations may arise where an individual employee is receiving direction and correction under both the Progressive Discipline Policy and the Performance Accountability and Commitment Policy.
 In these situations, the totality of the circumstances will be assessed when determining further action.
 For example, if an employee has received a written discipline warning for unprofessional behavior and later has performance concerns, they would be placed on a final Performance Accountability and Commitment Plan.
-The supervisor must consult with Human Resources prior to implementing disciplinary action.
+The supervisor must consult with People Experience prior to implementing disciplinary action.
 Vanderbilt reserves the right to combine or skip steps depending on the facts of each situation and nature of performance concerns.

 Examples of inadequate performance covered by this policy include, but are not limited to: